YitengDang/MultiCellSim/README.md

 #### Visualisation

 The graph on the right becomes a visualisation of the multicellular system once you run the simulation.
 The circles represent the cells and the color their expression level.
-Generally, a darker color corresponds to a higher expression level.
+In the case of one signalling molecule, the expression levels are plotted on a grayscale, with darker colors corresponds to a higher expression levels.
 For the binary system, OFF cells are white and ON cells are black.
 In the continuous system, the darker of the shade of grey, the higher the expression level of the cell.
 The color bar on the right shows how the colors match to the exact states of the cells.
+In the case of two signalling molecules, we display the level of the two molecules using yellow and blue colors.
+Yellow corresponds to gene 1 and blue corresponds to gene 2.
+Hence for the binary system,
+* A white cell corresponds to the state (0,0), where both genes are off.
+* A yellow cell corresponds to the state (1,0), where only gene 1 is on.
+* A blue cell corresponds to the state (0,1), where only gene 2 is on.
+* A black cell corresponds to the state (1,1), where both genes are on.
 The caption above the figure displays the time (in units of time steps) and statistics of the current figure.
 Here, p is the mean expression level of the cells and I (optionally displayed) is a spatial index measuring the degree of spatial organisation of the cells (see the Olimpio et al. paper).

 #### Running the simulation

 The controls for running the simulation are based on media playback buttons and should be intuitive to use.
 Click on the "PLAY" button to run a new simulation.
 The "PAUSE" button will pause the simulation and resume once you press "PLAY" again.
 The simulation continues until the system reaches equilibrium (when none of the cells changes state upon updating), or when the maximum simulation time is reached (by default set to tmax = 5000).
 To stop a current simulation or reset a terminated simulation, press the "STOP" button.
 This erases the current simulation and all data associated with it, so if you intend to save the simulation, do so before you press "STOP".
 The four buttons at the bottom are for going through a simulation without running it for more time (Replay mode).
 The skip forward and backward buttons skip to the start and end of the current simulation.
 The seek forward and backward buttons move the simulation by one step in time.
 At any time, the simulation can be run again by pressing "PLAY".
 If the simulation did not reach equilibrium, it will continue running after the last frame of the replay has been reached.
 In the "Simulation" menu, there is an additional option "Skip to time" that allows you to directly skip to a time you input.
-Finally, there is a slider next to the buttons to control the speed of the simulation (i.e. how fast the frames follow each other).
+Finally, the "Simulation speed" slider next to the buttons to control the speed of the simulation or playback (i.e. how fast the frames follow each other).

 #### Display signal
-For two types of signals (see below), the simulator only displays the expression of one gene at a time.
-The "Display signal" button group allows you to toggle between the views of the two states of the cells.
+For two types of signals (see below), we can plot both at the same time, or focus on one of the two.
+The "Display signal" button group allows you to toggle between these different views of the cells.
+Selecting "1" will display the level of gene 1 on a grayscale, "2" displays gene 2 and "both" displays both genes using the color scheme described above.

 ### Tabs
 There are three tabs for simulating cells that communicate in different ways.